randomizedid/AI_TOP/README.md

 The functions file is a set of functions used by the Demo file and by other files that will be uploaded, so make sure to have them both in the same folder or the demo won't run.

 If you have any questions, ideas or feedback don't hesitate to contact me, thanks and enjoy!

+let's try our first commit and see how it goes!